Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method: Methods

 \subsection{Measurement setup}

 The $\Delta T$ method setup (upper sketch of Figure \ref{Figure-5}) was equipped with two thermocouples (K-type in Bielefeld and T-type in INRIM), a heat current actuator which can be either a Peltier element or a Joule heater and some thermal junctions that allow to insert the sample in the circuit.
 Thermal junctions are used for both the heat flux and the $\Delta T$ method because it is necessary both to cover the whole surface of the sample and to adapt it to the geometry of the thermal bath and the heat flux sensor.
-Since these thermal junctions are directly in contact with the LSSE sample, they have to be both electrical insulators and heat conductors; sapphire (Al$_2$O$_3$) was used in Bielefeld while AlN was used at INRIM.
+Since these thermal junctions are directly in contact with the LSSE sample, they have to be both electrical insulators and heat conductors; sapphire (Al$_2$O$_3$) was used in Bielefeld while aluminum nitride (AlN) was used at INRIM.
+We used thermal junctions of the proper geometry in order to counteract any possible effect of the difference between their values of thermal conductivities.
+The sapphire slab, whose nominal thermal conductivity is equal to (23 - 25 Wm$^{-1}$K$^{-1}$) is 0.5 mm thick, while the aluminum nitride slab with thermal conductivity equal to (140 - 180 Wm$^{-1}$K$^{-1}$) is 3 mm thick.
+The differences in temperature drop across the chosen AIN and sapphire junctions are smaller than 0.05 K for the quantities of heat involved in this experiment that are below $10^{4}$ Wm$^{-2}$.
 The temperature difference sensed by the thermocouples as a voltage and the ISHE voltage at the Pt edges are both electrically probed by means of two Keithley 2182 nanovoltmeters.
 As reported in Figure \ref{Figure-1}(a), the two thermocouples are placed in a region that is supposed to be at thermal equilibrium (hot and cold baths).

 The heat flux method measurement system is depicted in the lower sketch of Figure \ref{Figure-5} and includes two Peltier elements which are working as heat flux actuators in order to sustain a heat current loop through all the other elements placed in series: the aluminum nitride and brass connecting elements, the calibrated Peltier sensors and the LSSE sample.
 In order to avoid undesirable heat flux leakage, the system is kept under vacuum (1.6$\times10^{-4}$ mbar obtained by a turbomolecular pump).
 Vacuum is maintained both during the Peltier calibration procedure and during the LSSE measurements.
 Since all electrical connections also produce heat flux leakage the dimensions of the electrical wires of the sensors are 150 $\mu$m diameter and 4 mm of length; this guarantees a negligible heat leakage, when compared to the sample-sensor series circuit heat conductance.
 It is not possible to control the heat leakage due to infrared radiation in this setup; however, the temperatures involved are low enough to consider the heat losses negligible according to the Stefan-Boltzmann law.